Source Mage: History

 In 2001, Kyle Sallee released a Linux distribution named Sorcerer GNU/Linux.
 Due to several issues, in 2002, Chuck S. Mead forked Sorcerer into Lunar Linux.
 Soon afterwards, Kyle Sallee took Sorcerer GNU/Linux offline.
 The remaining Sorcerer GNU/Linux development team brought it back online and continued development.
 A month later, Kyle Sallee brought his version of Sorcerer back online with a new license that prevented forking, dropping GNU/Linux from the name.
 Consequently, at the request of Sallee, the Sorcerer GNU/Linux team renamed their project Source Mage.

 Compiling

 Source Mage's tagline is "Linux so advanced, it may as well be magic" (a reference to Clarke's third law), and its commands have a "sorcerous theme".
-Each package is called a "spell", and its package management program is called "sorcery".
+The instructions to each package is called a "spell", and its package management program is called "sorcery".
 To install a package the user must "cast" that spell.
 Casting a spell consists of downloading the source code (if it is not already downloaded), checking for dependencies, casting them if necessary, compiling the program, and installing it.
 A set of available spells is called a "grimoire".
 To uninstall a package the user must "dispel" the spell.